Antize/Temtem-Overlay/README.md

 - **Settings.xml:** Settings
 - **TemtemList.xml:** Local Temtem data
 - **Temp folder:** Local Temtem files
-- **Tesseract.dll, x64 folder, x86 folder & tessdata folder:** Tesseract has dependencies for automatically looks at what Temtem are on the enemy team
+- **Tesseract.dll, x64 folder, x86 folder & tessdata folder:** OCR has dependencies for automatically looks at what Temtem are on the enemy team
-- **Resolutions.csv:** Resolution settings for Tesseract
+- **Resolutions.csv:** Resolution settings for OCR

 ## Prerequisite
 May be **Net Framework 4.5**